Fall Protection Strategies For North Star Metals Roofs

 9. Account for Thermal Expansion in HLL Selection

 If you are installing a permanent horizontal lifeline, use a non-penetrating system that allows for thermal expansion of the panels.
-"Pinning" the seams with rigid, non-flexible anchors can cause the panels to buckle or the clips to fail over time.
+Pinning the seams with rigid, non-flexible anchors can cause the panels to buckle or the clips to fail over time.

 10. Equip Every Harness with Suspension Trauma Straps

 Disclaimer: The views, recommendations, and information presented in this blog are solely those of the author and do not necessarily reflect the opinions or positions of the featured panel manufacturer, its brands, subsidiaries, or parent companies.
-Customers are strongly encouraged to contact the roof panel manufacturer directly for inquiries about fall protection compatibility with their products and to address any potential warranty issues that may arise after installation of our products.
+Customers are strongly encouraged to contact the roof panel manufacturer directly for inquiries regarding fall protection compatibility with their products and to address any potential warranty issues that may arise after installation of our products.